2019 Annual Scientific Meeting

 Course Completion Requirements

 ASIA’s Annual Scientific Meeting includes healthcare professionals representing a variety of specialties involved in the management of spinal cord injury/disorder (SCI/D).
-Professionals attending include, but are not limited to: physicians, basic scientists and clinical researchers, physician assistants, nurses, psychologists, social workers, rehabilitation counselors, physical and occupational therapists, as well as residents, fellows, and students from various professions.
+Professionals attending include, but are not limited to: physicians, basic scientists and clinical researchers, physician assistants, psychologists, social workers, rehabilitation counselors, OT, OTA, PT, PTA, as well as residents, fellows, and students from various professions.

-The educational level for this learning activity is Intermediate/advanced and there are no prerequisites.
+The educational level for this learning activity is Intermediate/Advanced and there are no prerequisites.
+Ratio participant to presenter (1 presenter to 20 attendees)

 Method of Instructions